zexianchoo/zexianchoo.github.io/articles/terraform-homelab.md

 ```
 This tells caddy that if it receives any traffic for the domain `glance.yourdomain.com`, it will route it to localhost port 8080, which should be where glance exposes its port.

+## Cloudflare DNS dashboard

 One last thing you have to ensure is to got to your domain on cloudflare and click on the DNS tab.

 There, create a new CNAME record, with subdomain being `glance` and target being `<your_tunnel_uuid>.cfargotunnel.com`.
 Remember the `cfargotunnel.com` suffix for the cloudflare argo tunnel, and to ensure that the proxy status is set to be on (i.e. orange)

+## Conclusion:

 The link is now complete!!

-User -> cloudflare edge server -> cloudflare tunnel -> caddy -> glance container.
+The request will now travel from User -> cloudflare edge server -> cloudflare tunnel -> caddy -> glance container.

 And with that, you have created your own home server!!

-Feel free to add other docker containers you may want, and update the different configurations on dash.cloudflare.com as well as the Caddyfile., and run `terragrunt run-all apply`.
+Feel free to add other docker containers you may want, and update the different configurations on dash.cloudflare.com as well as the Caddyfile, and run `terragrunt run-all apply`.

 There is so so so much more that I can get into, but I hope that this little guide served as a great starting resources for anyone that has a spare laptop and a love for building!